p2arthur/peer_review_challenge/README.md

  */
 ```

+This helped me better understand how to make code easier to onboard and safer to extend—skills I want to keep improving.

 ---

 ## 🌱 Reflections & Improvements

-Throughout this challenge, I learned a lot by following the existing architecture and patterns in the codebase.
-I became more conscious of how to:
+Throughout this challenge, I learned a lot by following the architecture and conventions of a well-maintained codebase.
+It gave me new insight into:

-- **Write better inline documentation** with JSDoc
+- Writing clearer documentation using JSDoc
-- **Think through edge cases and validation** with Zod
+- Handling edge cases proactively with Zod
-- **Structure feature design** to align with product goals
+- Designing modular feature logic to integrate cleanly with existing systems

-One thing I would improve is **starting with unit tests** earlier to isolate and validate logic before jumping into integration.
-I also realized that while I’m comfortable with building features, I want to improve how I document them for others, and how I approach modular, scalable design from day one.

-This project helped me grow in that direction, and I’d love to keep building in environments that value these practices.
+Some areas I’d like to keep improving:

+- **Feature design:** I want to be more deliberate in planning, scoping, and documenting features.
+- **Testing strategy:** I’d start with unit tests earlier to validate isolated logic before layering on integration.
+- **Developer empathy:** Writing better docs and validation logic makes a huge difference for others working in the same code.

+This challenge made me excited about the kind of team and culture I want to be part of.
+I’d love to work in a highly collaborative, well-organized, and impact-driven environment.

 ---

 ## 🙌 Final Thoughts

-This challenge was incredibly rewarding and aligned with the kind of thoughtful, organized, and forward-looking development environment I hope to be part of.
+This was more than just a coding challenge—it was a glimpse into the kind of codebase I want to contribute to every day.

-Joining Algorand and working with developers I met at the Castell Dcode retreat—including some of my biggest inspirations in this space—would be a dream opportunity.
+Joining Algorand and working with the developers I met at the Castell Dcode retreat—including some of my biggest inspirations—would be a dream come true.

 Thanks for reviewing my work! 🚀